 Places to Stay: Being a remote place, a solitary Ashram is available for tourists to find decent accommodation.
 The nearest town of Ranikhet which is 37 km away has several accommodations at reasonable rates.

 Best time to visit: Ideal time to visit Dwarahat is during March to July when the weather is relatively tolerable with the day temperatures ranging between 24 to 29 Degrees Celsius.

 Jageshwar is a hub of nearly 125 temples that makes it another holy place for one to visit at least once.
 It is one of the few monuments in Uttarakhand that keeps you at peace, religiously.
 From the oldest Mrutyunjaya Temple to the biggest Dandeshwar Temple, the city of Jageshwar reverberates during the two popular festivals of the year in March and August.
 The temples of Chandika, Nanda Devi, Kuber and Surya are known for their exquisite sculptures and architectural richness which make them worth visiting for ultimate exploration.

-Key Places to See: Apart from several historical and mythological temples, the caves of Airavat or Airavat Gufa is a major tourist attraction around this place.
+Key attractions: Apart from several historical and mythological temples, the caves of Airavat or Airavat Gufa is a major tourist attraction around this place.

 How to Reach: Kathgodam Railway Station is located at a distance of just 125 km from here.
 Pantnagar Airport is 150 km away and connects this area with other destinations through Airways.
 Buses ply from various routes regularly.

 Places to stay: Numerous guest houses with decent facilities are available and so are the many home-stay inns around the vicinity.

 Best time to visit: Sombre weather throughout the year barring the winter period of December to March makes it a great place to explore.